-- Save (copy) a copy of the hard disk and store it somewhere safe, boot into some other operating system, then revive your old file under this different method which will return it back in working condition i e “Suppribution” – Ignore their inability to access files as if this is just another common computer issue.
-This can perhaps be tested with a program such as which will give you the inner working of their system by examining its memory.
+- Save (copy) a copy of the hard disk and store it somewhere safe, boot into some other operating system, then revive your old file under this different method which will return it back in working condition I e “Supraduction” – Ignore their inability to access files as if this is just another common computer issue.
+This can perhaps be tested with a program which will give you the inner working of their system by examining its memory.
 NOTE: This is only for skilled computer professionals and also clearly not to be implemented if your “victim” has any form of file on that system, because it would render all deletions from previously accessed drives or hard disks impossible too!

-- Try resetting , or formatting (overwriting) some part of their machine so they lose information (i .e. a crashed hard disk from which crucial files are lost) – Copy their system drive, including all folders and subfolders to the spare one you have access to.
+- Try resetting, or formatting (overwriting) some part of their machine so they lose information (i .e. a crashed hard disk from which crucial files are lost) – Copy their system drive, including all folders and subfolders to the spare one you have access to.
 This technique is called “Electronic Cloning”.

-- Arrange new internet passwords with generic patterns, so they will not be able to use these in future secure openings of accounts using correct knowledge obtained pertaining your activities under duress; however activating some similar (but common) passwords they know, can mean this will continue to lead them into further victim as a “puzzle” or most probably an error following with extreme and unnecessary invasions.
+- Arrange new internet passwords with generic patterns, so they will not be able to use these in future secure openings of accounts using correct knowledge obtained pertaining your activities under duress; however, activating some similar (but common) passwords they know, can mean this will continue to lead them into further victim as a “puzzle” or most probably an error following with extreme and unnecessary invasions.
 Upon accessing the same login for access using their new password later – it is vital that you have purchased some active antitheft software package etc., so your connection and use helps trace responsibilities beyond usual logging events!

-- For successful accounts obtained under du reset is crucial that you provide an official statement and signed paper (or email) ASAP, asserting legal rights over their passwords, so they cannot be used by supposed associates in other illegal activities!
+- For successful accounts obtained under due reset it is crucial that you provide an official statement and signed paper (or email) ASAP, asserting legal rights over their passwords, so they cannot be used by supposed associates in other illegal activities!
 These actions are deemed necessary to include a strong claim of, but also giving your victims solid evidence as supporting reasons why law enforcement should not only “drop the investigation” when obviously all criminal acts will have caused losses amounting too many individuals involved.

-- To recover from this, of course you have also a good solid financial position generous to start anew.
+- To recover from this, of course you also have a good solid financial position generous to start a new.